Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Litch Bane.png" Align=right width=8% height=8%>

 - Shortsword
+- Attunement

 **Spellblade**: You can use you spellcasting ability when determening to hit and damge modifiers for this weapon.

-**Lingering Power**: After casting a spell, your next attack deals additional psychic damage equal to two times the mana spent.
+**Lingering Power**: After casting a spell, your next attack deals 1d6 additional psychic damage for every mana spent on that spell.

-**Mageslayer**: Whenever you hit a target that is concentrating with _Lich Bane_, they have disadvantage on the consentration check, and their next spell costs 3 more mana.
+**Mageslayer**: Whenever you hit a target that is concentrating with _Lich Bane_, they loose concentration and they cannot cast any spells until the end of their next turn.

-_You have +2 to attack and damage rolls when using this magical weapon_
+_You have +3 to attack and damage rolls when using this magical weapon_

 ---